 - Be sure electric cords from an electric knife, coffee maker, plate warmer or mixer are not dangling off the counter within easy reach of a child.

 - Keep matches and utility lighters out of the reach of children — up high in a locked cabinet.

 - Never leave children alone in room with a lit candle.

 - Make sure your smoke alarms are working.
 Test them by pushing the test button.

-For more information, please visit http://www.SERVPROrichmond.com/ to see what SERVPRO of Richmond can do to help if disaster strikes.
+For more information, please visit http://www.SERVPROrichmond.com/ to see what SERVPRO of Richmond and SERVPRO of Henrico County can do to help if disaster strikes.
 We are available for 24-hour emergency fire and water services.